AMAC Board of Directors

 Chair, AMAC Finance Committee

-Owner, Business Traveler Services, Inc. and Swift Services, Inc.
+Owner & President, Business Traveler Services, Inc.

 Mr. Swift is the Owner and President of Business Traveler Services, Inc. (BTS), a minority-owned business and entertainment center development company that was founded in 1994.
 For more than 20 years, BTS has operated at Hartsfield-Jackson Atlanta International Airport offering such brands as Zoom Systems (vending machines offering Apple, Sony and other electronic and business products), FedEx and UPS drop boxes, TracPhone vending machines, prepaid phone card dispensers, Travelex and InMotion branded stores.
 BTS also has operated at LaGuardia International Airport, John F. Kennedy International Airport, Raleigh-Durham International Airport, Kansas City International Airport, Savannah/Hilton Head International Airport and Augusta Regional Airport.